elirenato/secure-api-spring/core/README.md

-# Secure API with Spring Boot 3
+# Secure API Spring (Application)

-This repository is an example Java REST API application that was configured to use [Keycloak](https://www.keycloak.org) as access management.
+The purpose of this module is to hold the core code for the Java REST API example application that was configured to use [Keycloak](https://www.keycloak.org) as access management.

 It was bootstrapped using [Spring Initializer](https://start.spring.io/) with the following dependencies: